Hotel Lindo

-The Hotel Lindo, at 116 W. Liberty St. in Covington, Tennessee, was built in 1901.
-It was listed on the National Register of Historic Places in 1982.
+The Hotel Lindo is a historic former hotel building at 116 W. Liberty Street in Covington, Tennessee.
+It was built in 1901 and was designed and constructed by Richard B. Shelton.
+The building was listed on the National Register of Historic Places on December 27, 1982.

-It is about 60x98 ft in plan.
-It is unusual for having two projecting corner towers, one circular and Romanesque in style, and one rectangular.
-The circular one was formerly topped with a domed roof; the rectangular one was topped with a hipped roof; these were both removed in 1970.
+Description

-The interesting roofs can be seen in historic postcard image.
+The building occupies a footprint of approximately 60 by 98 ft.
+The nomination describes it as unusual for having two projecting corner towers on its primary facade: one circular, with Romanesque Revival styling, and one rectangular.
+The circular tower was formerly topped with a domed roof and the rectangular tower with a hipped roof; both roof elements were removed in 1970.

-The Tipton County Courthouse is across the street and down, within view.
+The hotel stands near the Tipton County Courthouse, on the courthouse-square block.